 The massive economic crisis that has haunted the European nations for the past few years has had a major impact on the labor market.
 In the southern parts of Europe, unemployment rates crossed 25 percent.
 In spite of this, the app economy in this part of the world has been growing at a brisk pace.
 Europe continues to be a major force in the application ecosystem and is directly responsible for providing employment to over half a million people.

 While the overall European economy has been under a great deal of pressure owing to the financial crisis, the app economy has been growing exponentially since 2008.
 It is estimated that the global revenue from applications and app-related purchases reached $56 billion in 2012, with over 25 percent of it being generated solely from Europe.

-As of now, a majority of the jobs related to direct app economy are technical-based.
+As of now, a major cartoon porn video ity of the jobs related to direct app economy are technical-based.
 However, as this market matures, it is expected to create more jobs in other fields like marketing, customer relations, human resources and finance.
 A little over 150,000 people have been working as freelancers and made a healthy contribution towards the European app economy.
-App developers are experimenting with new ideas and later developing them into milf porn fully functional applications.
+App developers are experimenting with new ideas and later developing them into fully functional applications.